leelili444/Tutorial/README.md

 * **Black Box Design:** Critical **hardware design files were missing**, preventing deep understanding of the underlying principles and making it impossible to **customize or repurpose** the design.
 * **Coupled Code:** The software was **not clean or focused**, forcing hours of wasted time stripping out irrelevant functions instead of focusing on **application innovation**.

 I was tired of this inefficient cycle of reinventing the wheel.
 Since a **clean, complete, and purely IMU-focused** platform didn't exist, I built it for all fellow technical enthusiasts who crave **efficiency and depth**.
-(Shown as below)👇
+(The IMU is shown as below)👇
 ![MX Motion MX](kickstarter_photo.jpg)

 ---